 Part 2: Crew of the Jago

 I couldn't move.
 I don't think I was restrained but for some reason I couldn't move a muscle.
 My pain was gone but I felt dull and weak.
 All I could do was lay there and wonder where I was and what was going to happen to me.
-Without warning the suddenly door opened and another young girl walked inside.
+Without warning, the door suddenly opened and another young girl walked inside.

 "Yeah…" I rasped.
 The sound I croaked was kind of creepy.